ucopacme/start-here/docs/export_import_migration.rst

 ===================================

 **Context:**
- Facilitating the Import of a Virtual Machines into AWS as a way to satisfy multiple requirements such as migrations of smaller scoped environments,  ensure Disaster Recovery and/or Backups of system or application data is captured.
+ Facilitating the Import of a Virtual Machines into AWS as a way to satisfy multiple requirements such as migrations of smalle r scoped environments,  ensure Disaster Recovery and/or Backup of systems or application data.

 **Goals:**
- This initial draft seeks to discover different methos of moving Virtual Machines or application data from an On-Premise farm to aand AWS account.
+ This initial draft seeks to discover a methods of moving Virtual Machines or application data from an On-Premise farm to and AWS account.

 What is VM Import/Export:
 -------------------------